 |C8OE-9425-A cast iron intake||-A engineering number and date detail||#1 runner detail|

 The next picture is a bottom view of this same manifold placed next to a later -C 428 CJ intake.
 The -A is on the left.
 Note that the -A is very similar to the C7AE-F Police Interceptor intake casting.
 The -A manifold shown here also has taller ports than a standard -C manifold but it is possible that this manifold was modified after it left the factory.

-Obviously there was a "-B" revision to the 428 CJ intake manifold, but it is unlikely that any were produced as evidenced by the overlapping casting dates of the -C manifold with an 8D4 casting date shown in the picture below - which is 4 days earlier than the 8D8 dated -A manifold shown above.
+There was no "-B" revision of the 428 CJ intake manifold.
+Note, though, that production of the -A and -C manifolds overlapped as evidenced by the casting dates of the -C manifold with an 8D4 casting date shown in the picture below - which is 4 days earlier than the 8D8 dated -A manifold shown above.

 The next two manifolds actually share the same engineering number, C8OE-9425-C. Although the engineering number was not revised, there are some differences between early and later -C manifolds.
 The first picture (on the left) is of an early 1969 -C manifold that has an 8H7 casting date.